stheg/votes-dapp/README.md

 # votes-dapp

-my test project to get the basic ideas about developing smart contracts and the related stuff This project demonstrates a basic Hardhat use case.
+My test project to get the basic ideas about developing smart contracts and the related stuff.

+This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 Try running some of the following tasks: